The fattest and most scrumptious of all flowers, a rare fusion of fluff and majesty, the peony is now coming into bloom.

 - Don’t smother peonies with mulch.
 Where cold temperatures are severe, for the first winter after planting you can mulch VERY loosely with pine needles or shredded bark.
 Remove mulch in the spring.

-Peonies are generally very hearty.
+Peonies are generally very hardy.
 They are prone to Verticillium wilt, ringspot virus, tip blight, stem rot, Botrytis blight, left blotch, Japanese beetle, and nematodes.

 Many gardeners wonder why so many ants crawl on the peony buds.
 They are eating nectar in exchange for attacking bud-eating pests.
 Never spray the ants; they’re helping you nurture peonies to bloom.